 Notice of QuadMed Privacy Practices

-It is the policy of QuadMed to keep medical information confidential and not disclose patient-protected health information without your consent, authorization or as specifically permitted or required by federal or state law as described in this Notice.
+It is the policy of QuadMed to keep health information confidential and not disclose patient health information without your authorization or as specifically permitted or required by federal or state law as described in this Notice.
 We are required to provide you with a copy of this Notice and to abide by the terms of this Notice as currently in effect.
 The Privacy Rule also requires QuadMed to make a good faith effort to obtain written acknowledgement of your receipt of this Notice.

 Any questions about this Notice, QuadMed’s privacy practices or questions you may have regarding possible violations of your privacy may be directed to QuadMed’s Privacy Officer.
-To facilitate complaints, QuadMed requests that you use our complaint form available at the QuadMed reception desks.
+To facilitate complaints, QuadMed requests that you use our complaint form available at QuadMed reception desks.
 This form will be sent to the QuadMed Privacy Officer who will address any concerns.
-No patient will be retaliated against for filing a complaint.
+No patient will be retaliated against for fi ling a complaint.